chprice/MusicSync/README.md

 Arguments
 ---------

- -h, -host hosname
+ -h, -host _hosname_

     The host to connect to and compare music against.
 It will also upload music.

- -p, -port #
+-p, -port _number_

     Port on which to contact the host.
 Defaults to 7355.

- -t, -hashtree path
+-t, -hashtree _path_

     Location on disk of pickle file of music library to be used.

- -f, -folder path
+-f, -folder _path_

     Location on disk where files will loaded and downloaded.

- -d, -download false
+ -d, -download _bool_

     Option to download the files.
+Options are 'true' or 'false'.
 Defaults to true.

- -x, -delete false
+ -x, -delete _bool_

     If files should be removed if they don't exist anymore.
+Options are 'true' or 'false'.
 Defaults to true.

- -a, -add path
+ -a, -add _path_

     Location of added files.
-This can be used to continue downloading if it gets interupted.
+This can be used to continue downloading if it gets interrupted.

  -k, -keep

     Instructs the program to generate a local hashtree of your music folder

  -s, server

     Instructs the program to host music for download.

 Example usage